 Practice using tools that help you personally heal anxiety and depression.
-If the tools work for others but not so much for you, that is ok.
+If the tools work for others but not so much for you, that’s ok.
 Keep practicing until you find what feels helpful.

 Connect with other people in whose presence you feel supported.
-Consider Yoga.
-Meditation.
-Journaling.
-Something that is you-focused and as daily a practice as possible.
+Consider yoga,meditation, journaling –something that is you-focused and can easily be a daily practice

 Remind yourself that you will not ALWAYS feel anxious or depressed.
-That this moment isn’t all moments.
+This moment isn’t all moments.
 It’s just right now.

-Over time you’ll learn what helps to heal anxiety and depression.
-For you. ‘
+Over time you’ll learn what helps to heal your anxiety and depression.

-When you start to feel early signs of anxiety and depression, you may even recognize that it as a great time to access your tools.
+When you start to feel early signs of anxiety and depression, you may recognize that as an opportune moment to access your tools.